syscilythedeveloper/otel-astro-shop-render/README.md

 # From Observation to Action: Exploring Debugging with New Relic
-With today's workshop, you'll gain an understanding of how observability helps software engineering teams to understand the health and performance of their systems—and see beyond not just what errors occur, but to know when and why.
+With today's workshop, you'll gain an understanding of how observability helps software engineering teams to understand the health and performance of their systems.

 Through today's presentation and hands-on exercises, you'll explore observability and will learn how these practices enable engineers to gain insights into the inner workings of their applications, diagnose issues effectively, and make informed decisions to enhance performance and reliability.

 ## Using New Relic for Debugging
-We'll be viewing the telemetry data we receive from the Astro Shop application on New Relic, an all-in-one observability platform that allows us to view telemetry data from different services and infrastructure.
+We'll be viewing the data we receive from the Astro Shop application today on New Relic, an all-in-one observability platform that allows us to view telemetry data from different services and infrastructure.

 ## About OpenTelemetry
 OpenTelemetry is an open source framework that's helping us rethink observability at the instrumentation level, by standardizing how our application data is generated, collected, and shipped.